 The Oklahoma Department of Environmental Quality (ODEQ) has studied our source lakes.
 Their Source Water Assessment showed that human activities could pollute this water.
-If you'd like to know more about this study, or how the ODEQ works to protect source water, contact them at (405) 702-8100.
-You may also visit www.deq.state.ok.us/wqdnew/sourcewater/index.html for more information.
+For more information about this study or how the ODEQ works to protect source water, contact ODEQ at (405) 702-8100, or visit their website at www.deq.state.ok.us/wqdnew/sourcewater/index.html